 And so, dear brothers and sisters, I plead with you to give your bodies to God because of all he has done for you.
 Let them be a living and holy sacrifice—the kind he will find acceptable.
 This is truly the way to worship him.
 [Romans 12:1 (NLT)]

-There is nothing in scripture that demands observance of a liturgical year—it’s just one of those church traditions followed by many denominations.
-Whether or not we observe Ordinary Time, however, our worship should never be ordinary, sporadic or missing altogether.
+Nothing in Scripture demands observing the liturgical year—it just is a tradition followed by several denominations.
+Nevertheless, whether or not we observe Ordinary Time, our worship should never be ordinary, sporadic, or missing altogether.
+Too many of those who claim to be Christians are little more than “birth and resurrectionists.”
 The message of the resurrection doesn’t end once the eggs are found nor does the significance of the risen Christ stop when the last of the jelly beans and chocolate bunnies are eaten.
-The promise of our salvation doesn’t disappear when Easter dinner is finished nor does it return when December finally arrives.
-The glorious Easter message is everlasting and our God is worthy of corporate worship Sunday after Sunday.
-Christ’s resurrection brings us love and grace, peace and redemption, not just on Easter but on every ordinary day in our lives.
-After all, every day with Him is extraordinary!
+The promise of our salvation doesn’t disappear when Easter dinner is finished only to reappear at Christmas and disappear again when the tree is taken down.
+Christ’s birth and resurrection bring us love, grace, peace, forgiveness, redemption, and salvation, not just on Easter and Christmas, but in every ordinary day of our lives.
+Following Jesus isn’t limited to two days a year and the gospel message isn’t limited to a few events in Christ’s life.
+None of the days He walked on earth were ordinary and every day with Him is extraordinary!